 - A The coach, swimmer, or swimmer representative who enters a USA Swimming championship thereby attests that all times on the entry are true and correct achieved qualifying times for each event entered.
 He/she assumes all responsibility for false or incorrect times or times which are unacceptable under USA Swimming rules and shall be assessed a \$100 penalty payable to USA Swimming for each such time entered, unless absolved of the fine by the Program & Events Coordinator (or his/her designee) or Board of Review.
-Additional action or penalty may be taken or levied as deemed appropriate by USA Swimming. - B Such penalty shall also be levied against any USA Swimming verification officer who knowingly entered such a false time(s) into the SWIMS database. - C Appeal of fines are to be made to the Program & Events Coordinator (or his/her designee) and/or Board of Review.
-Any appeal of the decision of the Program & Events Coordinator (or his/her designee) shall be in accordance with the provisions of Part Four, specifically Article 406.
+Additional action or penalty may be taken or levied as deemed appropriate by USA Swimming. - B Such penalty shall also be levied against any USA Swimming verification officer who knowingly entered such a false time(s) into the SWIMS database.

+C Appeal of fines are to be made to the Program & Events Coordinator (or his/her designee) and/or Board of Review.
+Any appeal of the decision of the Program & Events Coordinator (or his/her designee) shall be in accordance with the provisions of Policy 26.0 of the USA Swimming Operating Policy Manual, specifically the following sections: Pre-Hearing Matters, Hearing, Decision, Stay, and Delivery.